alexdrydew/inlay/docs/content/index.md

 Using protocols to express available dependencies has the following benefits:

-* Protocol types are well understood by all the Python type checkers (they can be extended and intersected by subclassing, made generic, etc).
+* Protocol types are well understood by all Python type checkers, protocols can be extended and intersected by subclassing, made generic, etc.
 * Because protocols use structural subtyping rules, your functions and classes can declare only what they actually need.

   ```python